 Below: A grouping of Staghorn Sumac in late summer.
 When growing in thickets, the tallest stems will be at the back with decreasing stem height forward, providing sunlight to all plants.

 These galls affect both Staghorn Sumac (Rhus typhina) and Smooth Sumac (Rhus glabra).
-Some writers state they see them most often on Staghorn but in my area they are always on Smooth Sumac.
+Some writers state they see them most often on Staghorn but in my area they are most always on Smooth Sumac.
 This rather large gall arises when a small aphid, Melaphis rhois, lays an egg on the leaf underside.
 This causes the leaf to secrete material that forms a sac over the egg.
 Inside, a number of generations of aphids form and females leave the gall in late Summer where they lay eggs on a host plant and those eggs produce the aphids for the next seasons infestation.